Humpty1944/Hope-speech-detection-datasets/README.md

-# Hope speech detestion datasets
+# Hope speech detection datasets

 This repository contains datasets for English and Russian languages: